guillaume-fbz/code-quality-training/README.md

      input: verlan("  Hello World  ")
      output: "dlrow olleh"

-Add units test after implementation.
+Add unit tests after implementation.

 ## Ex2 : Student
 Add unit tests on student.py class (available in this repository) and then generate a test coverage report using pytest-cov.